haplo-org/haplo-safe-view-templates/README.md

 * Literal strings in `" "`, with quotes escaped as `\"`

-* Functions, which take an optional anonymous block and zero or more named blocks. (see `if()` and `case()` in the example above).
+* Functions, which take an optional anonymous block and zero or more named blocks. (see `if()` and `switch()` in the example above).
 Blocks can be named with quoted strings using the literal syntax, or just bare words.

 * Lists, which are just zero or more of the above in `[ ]`